WSU SCHOLARSHIPS & AWARDS

 - Apply to WSU.
 The priority application deadline for fall semester entry at WSU Everett is January 31, however WSU will continue to accept applications after this date.

 - File the WASFA and FAFSA to qualify for aid based on your financial need.
-The deadline for new students is January 31 and the deadline for current students is February 15.
+The deadline for new students is January 31 and the additional documentation deadline for current students is February 15.
+See dates and deadlines for more information.

 Your financial aid to-do list